 One of the many reasons that seniors choose CCRCs is for the continuum of healthcare services that they offer.
 A continuum of care provides seniors with peace of mind and a sense of security, knowing that they will have access to the healthcare services they may need one day.
 At Woodlands, our continuum of healthcare services includes assisted living, memory support and respite care, all on-site.

 This continuum is made possible by the Life Care contract option at Woodlands.
-The Life Care contract is the most comprehensive option available because it covers all of your future healthcare costs, for life – and Woodlands is the only community in West Virginia to offer it.
+The Life Care contract is the most comprehensive option available because it covers all of your future healthcare costs – for life.
+With a Life Care contract, you never need to worry about your monthly fee going up if you need assisted living, skilled nursing, memory care or rehab.
+Furthermore, what really sets Woodlands apart is that Woodlands is the only community in West Virginia to offer a comprehensive Life Care contract.

 What’s an entrance fee, and what does it cover?

 Once you become a resident at Woodlands, you’ll pay a one-time entrance fee and a recurring monthly service fee.
 The monthly service fee covers the cost of your monthly service package, which includes amenities, services, community maintenance, programming, etc.

 By contrast, the entrance fee covers the cost of your updated apartment home and is directly related to the floor plan and the size of the residence that you select.
 For example, moving into larger residence at Woodlands requires a larger entrance fee.

 Furthermore, all Life Care contracts are comprehensive plans that cover all future healthcare costs.
 This type of contract is comparable to a long-term care insurance plan because it offers a secure, financially stable future.
 While other contract arrangements may allow you to preserve more of your assets, other options introduce a fair amount of financial risk depending on the care that you may need in the future.
 A Life Care contract completely removes that risk.

 Benefits of Life Care for today and tomorrow